hanumantharao19/devops_mhr_documents/aws.md

 ## Attach EBS vloume to the EC2 instance
 - 1) EBS vloume and Ec2 instance both are should be in the same zone
 - 2) Attach EBS vloume to the instance
-- 3) Check the EBS volume is available in the server with below command
+- 3) Login into the server Check the EBS volume is available in the server with below command
     - lsblk
 - 4) Follow below the command to format the file sysstem and mount the file system to the directory
   ```